zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-hub.md

 With the release of ZenML version 0.38.0, the ZenML Hub will make its first appearance and be equipped with a set of plugins that feature ZenML-verified steps (with a heavy-emphasis on data loader steps).
-For the future iterations, the ZenML team is actively working on expanding the hub's capabilities and plans to introduce additional entities, such as materializers and flavors.
+For the future iterations, the ZenML team is actively working on expanding the Hub's capabilities and plans to introduce additional entities, such as materializers and flavors.

 ## How do I use it?